 Did they leave with stories they'll tell for years?

-Because when guests talk about a wedding afterward, they're rarely discussing technical details.
+Because when people talk about a memorable event afterward, they're rarely discussing technical details.

 They're talking about moments.